jesusmares82/https-github.com-Homebrew-homebrew-php/README.md

 ## Common upgrade issues

-If you have recently upgraded your Mac OSX version or XCode, you may have some compilation or missing libraries issues.
+If you have recently upgraded your Mac OS X version or Xcode, you may have some compilation or missing libraries issues.
 The following information may help you solve most of the problems:

-- Ensure you have properly upgrade CLT depending on your XCode version.
+- Ensure you have properly upgraded CLT depending on your Xcode version.
 - Proceed step by step to isolate the responsible formula.
 If you need to install `php55` and `php55-imagick`, don't do `brew install php55 php55-imagick`.
 Just do `brew install php55`, ensure everything is working as expected, check the output of `phpinfo()`, restart your Apache server with `sudo apachectl restart`.
 Then you can install the next formula `brew install php55-imagick`.
-- If `php53`, `php54`or `php55` build fails, remove all their dependencies and reinstall the formula.
-For instance:
-If `brew install php55` fails, do the following: `brew rm php55 && brew deps php55 | xargs brew rm` If `brew install php55 -- with-gmp` fails, do the following: brew rm php55 && brew deps php55 --with-gmp | xargs brew rm`.
+- If `php53`, `php54` or `php55` build fails, remove all their dependencies and reinstall the formula.
+For instance: If `brew install php55` fails, do the following: `brew rm php55 && brew deps php55 | xargs brew rm`.
+If `brew install php55 -- with-gmp` fails, do the following: `brew rm php55 && brew deps php55 --with-gmp | xargs brew rm`.
 Then reinstall a clean version of the formula: `brew update && brew upgrade && brew install php55`.
 - If an extension build fails, try also to remove all its dependencies and reinstall it.

 ----

-**SUPERHACK DANGEROUS DONT DO IT**
+**SUPERHACK DANGEROUS DON'T DO IT**

 If none of the above works, and we are unable to fix your issue after you've filed a bug report, try installing the [`OS X GCC Installer`](https://github.com/kennethreitz/osx-gcc-installer/).
 A small number of users have reported success after doing so.